-The Origin of my Hair Loss
+The Origin of My Hair Loss

 Yes, baldness!
 But first, hair loss.
 I was losing my hair at the edges, and I thought I was going to lose my mind as a result of this.

 You know that fresh well-defined look after your eyebrows have just been threaded well, and it looks like you just got a mini facelift?
 Well, I have always been a fan of micro twists, also known as Senegalese twists, because of the instant definition the style gives my face.
 It’s a flattering hairstyle that complements my eyes and cheekbones.
-In the winter of 2009, I asked my friend’s wife who was a great braider, to braid my hair into micro (tiny) twists and she agreed.
+In the winter of 2009, I asked my friend’s wife, who was a great braider, to braid my hair into micro (tiny) twists and she agreed.
 The braiding process, which took place in my parents’ basement, was tedious and lasted for more than 20 hours.

 Once the style was completed, I looked and felt like a princess, and nobody could make me believe otherwise.
 For the next several weeks, I rocked my long twists in high ponytail styles.
 The generous compliments from both men and women came almost daily.

 Since I wanted to preserve the beauty of the twist style, I opted to have my hairline touched up (the process of re-braiding only the front hair section or around the circumference of the head) after eight weeks of wearing the style.
-After I had worn the twists for almost 3 months, it was time to take them down.
+After I had worn the twists for almost three months, it was time to take them down.
 As I took the twists out in the front of my bathroom mirror, I noticed several bald spots had appeared on my hairline.
 Besides, the little hair left there had become thin.
 I was scared!
 I, however, brushed away my fears because I believed the hair would grow back thick, as the rest of my hair still was.
 Several years later, my hairline was still very thin with the bald spots persisting.
 I was suffering from traction alopecia.
 I could no longer wear braids or any style which would expose my hairline.
 Needless to say, I was sad and embarrassed!

 Baldness, also known as alopecia, is a problem faced by men and women and may arise from various causes.
 When it is due to excessive pulling or traction on the hair, it is termed traction alopecia.
 This excessive pulling has been associated with the influence of cultural, religious and occupational practices on hairstyling in men and women.